Createdd/Writing/articles/AWSIntro.md

 And it's commonly used for:
 >- Store public or private data.
-- Host a static website.
+>- Host a static website.
 These websites use client-side technologies (such as HTML, CSS, and JavaScript) to display content that doesn't change frequently.
 A static website doesn't require server-side technologies (such as PHP and ASP.NET).
-- Host a dynamic website, or web app.
+>- Host a dynamic website, or web app.
 These websites include classic three-tier applications, with web, application, and database tiers.
-- Support students or online training programs.
+>- Support students or online training programs.
-- Process business and scientific data.
+>- Process business and scientific data.
-- Handle peak loads.
+>- Handle peak loads.

-## No need for capacity planning
+## What are it's benefits for me?

+## How do I use it?

+AWS can be accessed through:
+- AWS Management Console
+- AWS Command Line Interface (AWS CLI)
+- Command Line Tools
+- AWS Software Development Kits (SDK)
+- Query APIs

+There is a detailed guide on how to install and use each of these options in the documentation.

+As you can see it takes a while to get familiar with each tool to get into some sort of workflow.

 ## A variety of services
 ## A global infrastructure
 Low costs